Best Inca Trail to Machu Picchu Packages 9 days - Orange Nation Peru

 • Difficulty: Easy to Moderate

-We begin our day with a steep incline going through cloud forest towards Llulluchapampa (3800m/12 460ft), gaining almost 800m/ 2 625ft in elevation.
-Along the way you come across llamas and alpacas grazing lazily and drinking from the fresh water streams available throughout the mountain side.
-After catching your breath, we continue on the steep incline toward the prized peak of the day, Dead Women´s Peak (4 200m/ 13779ft).
+After catching your breath, we continue on the steep incline toward the prized peak of the day, Dead Women’s Peak (4200m/ 13779ft).
 This is the highest and most challenging peak of the trail.
 Once you reach the top, the sense of achievement you will feel is indescribable.
-The spectacular views from the hill top are absolutely mesmerizing, almost as if you are standing on top of the world.
+The spectacular views from the hill top are absolutely breathtaking.

 After a well-deserved rest, we start our hike down to our lunch spot in Pacaymayu (3 580m/ 11 700ft).
-Our walk passes by calming waters cascading from the tops of the mountain peaks and we cross over well-structured Inca bridges.
-Upon arrival at our lunch sport, our hard-working porters will have everything already set up and welcome us with a hot drink, before another 5-course gourmet lunch is served in our dining tent.
-Later, we start our second steep incline towards our second peak of the day Runkuraqay (4 000m/ 13 123ft).
-This basket shaped hill top is usually covered in fog and gives the illusion of being within the clouds.
+Our walk passes by calming waters cascading from the tops of the mountain peaks and crosses over well-structured Inca bridges.

-Next, is a descent to the Archeological site of Sayacmarka (3 650m/ 11 975ft), which translates to ´inaccessible town´ in English.
 Finally, we make our way down to camp in Chaquicocha (3 600m/ 11 800ft).
 At camp we enjoy our afternoon tea, which is later followed by a scrumptious dinner.
 Enjoy the great views of glaziers as you wind down from the physically challenging day.

 • Meals: Breakfast, lunch, afternoon tea, snack, dinner